MassimilianoCavinato/LetsGetChecked/README.md

 - clone repo to your computer
 - open a terminal window from the cloned project
 - run "npm install" to install the application
-- run "npm start" to start the application
+- run "npm start" to start the application ( please note that the very first time you start it it will take 1 minute to compile )
 - open browser at "localhost:4200" (make sure the json-server app is running separately on the same machine )
 - run "ng test" to run unit tests